Our Customers Say It Best:

 –Caroline, Springfield, MO

 When I went to BVSA for my consultation, the staff made me feel much more comfortable with the process and I finally found hope.
 I was able to schedule my surgery the next month!
-When I met Dr. Drahota at Blue Valley Hospital, he was great.
+When I met Dr. Drahota, he was great.
 He eased my anxiety about the procedure and actually made me laugh.

 Now, two years after my surgery I have lost over 215 pounds.
 I’m able to do more and I’m getting ready to go back to school.
 I still visit the clinic for follow up and to make sure I am on track to reach my goal weight.
 It is hard work, but as long as you follow the program you can be successful.
 Exercise is the key and you have to eat the right things to keep your energy up.
 I love to share my story and connect with people who are going through a similar experience.
 There really is more to life, you just have to decide to make a change!